passiv/snaptrade-sdks/sdks/typescript/README.md

 ##### userSecret: `string`<a id="usersecret-string"></a>

 SnapTrade User Secret randomly generated by SnapTrade.
-This is privileged information and if compromised, should be rotated via the SnapTrade API.
+This is privileged information and if compromised, should be rotated via the [rotate user secret endpoint](/reference/Authentication/Authentication_resetSnapTradeUserSecret)

 #### 🔄 Return<a id="🔄-return"></a>